WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/index.md

 If the received data is separated by a known token, such as a new line indicator (`/n`), you can use the [`ReadToToken(byte token)`](/docs/api/Meadow/Meadow.Hardware.ISerialPort.html#Meadow_Hardware_ISerialPort_ReadToToken_System_Byte_) method to automatically read the bytes until the token is found.

-#### Buffer
+#### Receive Buffer

-By default, the `SerialPort` is created with a `4,096` byte input buffer, but that size can be set during port construction.
+By default, the `SerialPort` is created with a `4,096` byte receive buffer, but that size can be set during port construction.

 ### Event Notifications